haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 Inspect the surface.

 <a class="prompt prompt-question">
-Do the identified paratope residues form a well defined patch on the surface?
+Do the identified paratope residues form a well-defined patch on the surface?
 </a>